 WILL STUDENT LOAN FORGIVENESS DEFINITELY HAPPEN?

-Critics believe the White House will face lawsuits over the plan, because Congress has never given the president the explicit authority to cancel debt.
-We don’t know yet how that might impact the timetable for student loan forgiveness.
+The White House could face lawsuits over the plan, because Congress has never given the president the explicit authority to cancel debt.
+The Biden administration is tying its authority to the coronavirus pandemic and to a 2003 law aimed at providing help to members of the military.
+We don’t know yet how any legal action might impact the timetable for student loan forgiveness.

-Seung Min Kim, Michael Balsamo, Chris Megerian and Zeke Miller in Washington contributed to this report.
+Seung Min Kim, Michael Balsamo, Chris Megerian, Collin Binkley and Zeke Miller in Washington contributed to this report.

 The Associated Press receives support from Charles Schwab Foundation for educational and explanatory reporting to improve financial literacy.
 The independent foundation is separate from Charles Schwab and Co.
 Inc. The AP is solely responsible for its journalism.